sameerrajput995/CIFAR100---PySpark/Objective.md

 PS3) Explain your observed result

 PS4) Compare, for the same ML algorithm used, the speed and accuracy of Spark vs. Scitkit-learn.
 Comment on why one is performing better than the rest.

+Your report should contain at least the following:
+R1.
+A table of content with hyperlinkable page to each relevant section (Hint: Use Word->Reference->Table of content and make each chapter/section description as Heading 1 or 2 under Styles first)

+R2.
+Describe in your report the major difference between using Spark and that of Scikit-learn.
+Elaborate on the performance comparison in terms of the speed and the prediction accuracy between Scikit-learn and Spark in this project.

+R3.
+List your team members and team name on the first page of both your report

+R4.
+Provide all online links on example code you used/extended in the report.

+R.5 Show a clear list on who collaborated with who to accomplish any bonus feature, if any.

+R6.
+Add comments on each major step inside your scripts.
+Show references to any algorithm or reused code.

+R7.
+Your report should contain at least the following in the order shown.